WE DO NOT HAVE TO WAIT! (Part Thirteen)

 In light of all this, our family are exploring an initial path of nutritional adjustment, all the while ensuring that, whether his dementia can be reversed or stabilised or not, my father’s overall health will be as good as it can possibly be.

-Reducing sugar and flour-based cakes and biscuits is difficult, but has worked to an extent.
-And, oh my gosh, the truffles I have been making for him with very dark chocolate, prunes or blueberries for a little sweetness, and coconut oil, are divine!
+Reducing the sugar and flour-based cakes and biscuits he is addicted to is difficult, but is working to an extent.
+And, oh my gosh, the chocolate mousses (and truffles) we have been making for him with organic cacao powder, egg yolk, and double cream or coconut oil, with a small amount of prunes or blueberries for a little sweetness ... are divine!

 PROTON PUMP INHIBITORS: A WARNING!